-Slawson Exploration Company Inc., founded in 1957, is a privately-owned oil and gas exploration company.
+Founded in 1957, Slawson Exploration Company Inc. is a privately-owned oil and gas exploration company.
 Since its beginnings, Slawson has drilled over 3,500 oil and gas wells in 10 states.
 Slawson prides itself on being at the forefront of drilling innovations—from 2D Seis/Strat operations in the early 80s to widespread fracking for hydrocarbon harvesting in present-day resource plays throughout the Rocky Mountains.

-Slawson currently operates regional exploration in California, North Dakota, Oklahoma, the Gulf of Mexico, South Texas and Kansas.
-Slawson strives to engage in aggressive exploration while using risk-reduction technology to exploit tested, prolific resources deposits.
+Slawson currently operates regional exploration in California, North Dakota, Oklahoma, the Gulf of Mexico, South Texas, and Kansas.
+It strives to engage in aggressive exploration while using risk-reduction technology to exploit tested, prolific resource deposits.

-WPX Energy is a publicly-traded natural gas and oil exploration and production company founded in 1983 when Williams E&P acquired Northwest Pipeline's San Juan Basin properties.
-Since then, the company has worked to build a geographically-diverse portfolio of natural gas liquids (NGL), natural gas and oil through development and acquisition strategies.
-WPX has operations in Colorado, New Mexico, North Dakota, Pennsylvania, Wyoming, Texas, Argentina, and Colombia.
-WPX focuses on producing oil, natural gas, and NGL from non-conventional resources like tight-sands and shale formations; the company also focuses on coal-bed methane reserves.
-WPX has helped develop over 7000 new natural gas wells in the U.S. regions in which it operates.
+WPX Energy is a publicly-traded natural gas and oil exploration and production company founded in 1983 when Williams E&P acquired Northwest Pipeline’s San Juan Basin properties.
+Since then, the company has worked to build a geographically-diverse portfolio of natural gas liquids, natural gas, and oil through development and acquisition strategies.
+WPX operates in Colorado, New Mexico, North Dakota, Pennsylvania, Wyoming, Texas, Argentina, and Colombia.
+They focus on producing oil, natural gas, and natural gas liquids from non-conventional resources like tight sands and shale formations.
+They also focus on coalbed methane reserves.
+WPX has helped develop over 7,000 new natural gas wells in its U.S. regions.
 In North Dakota, WPX owns leaseholder positions of about 85,000 net acres in the Williston Basin, primarily located in the Bakken Shale.

 Our Oil & Gas Company Lawyers Serve Clients Nationwide

-Whether you’re suffering after an oil rig explosion or are recovering from the aftermath of a refinery accident, Arnold & Itkin LLP has the experience needed to help you.
-Our team has recovered billions, many of whom were struggling financially after a serious oil and gas accident.
+Whether you’re suffering after an oil rig explosion or are recovering from the aftermath of a refinery accident, Arnold & Itkin has the experience needed to help you.
+Our team has recovered billions for clients nationwide, many of whom were struggling financially after a severe oil and gas accident.
 We’ve earned our record-setting results by never settling for less than a client deserves and refusing to let oil and gas companies intimidate us.
-When they use blame and accusations to divert attention from their negligence, our team will use investigations and facts to restore truth to the situation and tell your side of the story.
+When they use blame and accusations to divert attention from their negligence, our team will use investigations and facts to restore the truth to the situation and tell your side of the story.